chriscowley/pelican-chriscowley/content/2013-04-07-stop-the-hate-on-software-raid.md

 > Software raid?
 Get rid of it.

-It then got re-awakened the other day when Matt Simmons (aka [The Standalone Sysadmin](http://www.standalone-sysadmin.com/blog/)) asked the following question on Twitter:
+It then got re-awakened the other day when Matt Simmons (aka [The Standalone Sysadmin](https://www.standalone-sysadmin.com/blog/)) asked the following question on Twitter:

 <blockquote class="twitter-tweet"><p>So what are the modern arguments for / against hardware / software RAID?
 I don't get out much. <a href="https://twitter.com/search/%23sysadmin">#sysadmin</a></p>&mdash; Matt Simmons (@standaloneSA) <a href="https://twitter.com/standaloneSA/status/319932013492703233">April 4, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 <!-- more -->

-At the time of writing, 2 people replied: myself and [Chris Siebenmann](http://utcc.utoronto.ca/~cks/space/blog/).
+At the time of writing, 2 people replied: myself and [Chris Siebenmann](https://utcc.utoronto.ca/~cks/space/blog/).
 Both of us basically said software RAID is better, hardware is at best pointless.

-First of all, I need to define what I mean by hardware RAID.
-First, I do not care about what you are using for your c:\ drive in Windows, or your / partition in Linux.
-I am talking about the place where you store your business critical data.
-If you file server goes down, that is a bad day, but the business will live on.
-Lose your business data, then you will be out of a job (most likely alongside everyone else).
-Hardware RAID can thus fall into to categories:

   * a bunch of disks attached to a PCI-e card in a big server
   * an external storage array.
 This could be either SAN or NAS, once again I do not care in this instance.